danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.getLeftChannels.html" name="channels.getLeftChannels">Get a list of channels/supergroups we left: channels.getLeftChannels</a>

+* <a href="phone.getGroupCallJoinAs.html" name="phone.getGroupCallJoinAs">Get a list of peers that can be used to join a group call, presenting yourself as a specific user/channel: phone.getGroupCallJoinAs</a>

+* <a href="channels.getSponsoredMessages.html" name="channels.getSponsoredMessages">Get a list of sponsored messages: channels.getSponsoredMessages</a>

 * <a href="payments.getPaymentForm.html" name="payments.getPaymentForm">Get a payment form: payments.getPaymentForm</a>

 * <a href="messages.getArchivedStickers.html" name="messages.getArchivedStickers">Get all archived stickers: messages.getArchivedStickers</a>

+* <a href="account.getChatThemes.html" name="account.getChatThemes">Get all available chat themes: account.getChatThemes</a>

 * <a href="messages.getAllChats.html" name="messages.getAllChats">Get all chats, channels and supergroups: messages.getAllChats</a>